 It’s a statement that’s decades old and well referenced by top marketers, including Seth Godin.
-But it’s not really any good to you if you don’t know what that 20% of your customers actually want.
+But it’s not any good to you if you don’t know what that 20% of your customers actually want.

 On the bright side, it’s the digital age.
 Brands have more consumer data available than ever before thanks to Big Data for example.
-Utilizing this bottomless well of information and turning it into consumer insights should make progressing your business far easier than ever before, right?
+Utilizing this bottomless well of information and turning it into consumer insights should make growing your business far easier than ever before, right?

 Consumer Insights Workflow